rids5/rids5/README.md

 ---

-# Hi, I'm Riddhi Sibal 👋
+# Hi, I'm Riddhi Sibal
 **B.Tech CSE student building systems with real-world impact — from fraud detection to healthcare tools.**

 ---

 ## About Me

-I'm a Computer Science undergraduate based in Delhi, passionate about Data Structures, Algorithms, and writing clean, efficient code in C++ and Python.
+I'm a Computer Science undergraduate , passionate about Data Structures, Algorithms, and writing clean, efficient code in C++ and Python.
 I enjoy taking real-world problems and breaking them down into elegant software solutions.

 I've built projects ranging from a rule-based fraud detection engine for telecom data to a daily health monitoring assistant — and I love diving deep into the "how" behind every system I build.